 L. Anthony Sutin Public Service Fellowship

 This fellowship was named for L. Anthony Sutin ’84, the late dean of the Appalachian School of Law who was killed by a former ASL student.
 Sutin was committed to public service throughout his life and this fellowship was established to assist students with similar commitment who plan to work in public service during the summer.
 Preference will be given to applicants who obtain summer employment in the Appalachian region or in other areas of the United States that typically have been underrepresented in legal services.
-Funding for this award will be disbursed in conjunction with SPIF funds and according to SPIF guidelines regarding Funding Caps.
-Please note this award is contingent on the recipient accepting and engaging in the placement they describe in their application materials.
+In 2016 these awards were $600.

 James Vorenberg Equal Justice Summer Fellowship

 Named after former HLS Dean James Vorenberg, this summer fellowship honors Dean Vorenberg’s commitment to equal access justice for all.
 Funded by his 1951 classmates, the Vorenberg Equal Justice Summer Fellowship encourages HLS students to pursue summer internships in the fields of civil rights and criminal justice.
 Applications from students who will be working at either nonprofit organizations or public interest law firms where they will advocate on behalf of traditionally underrepresented, indigent, and otherwise disadvantaged individuals in civil or criminal matters will be considered.
 Death penalty trial or appellate work on behalf of the accused, as well as work involving voting rights, discrimination, access to justice, prisoners’ rights, and domestic human rights advocacy are examples of the substantive areas of law covered by the Vorenberg Equal Justice Summer Fellowship.
-This fellowship is intended to supplement the summer funding awarded by the Student Financial Services office and the amount of the stipends awarded varies based on fundraising efforts and individual need.
-Preference will be given to students who are eligible for academic year financial assistance.
-Funding for this award will be disbursed in conjunction with SPIF funds and according to SPIF guidelines regarding Funding Caps.
-Please note this award is contingent on the recipient accepting and engaging in the placement they describe in their application materials.
+In 2016 these awards were $600.